 Kneaded Eraser – This eraser lifts material from the surface, instead of using friction to remove it.
 It can be pulled and fashioned into different forms to create specific marks.
 This eraser gets dirty over time but can be cleaned by pulling and “kneading” it.

 Electrical Eraser – a.k.a the ultimate eraser.
 This is by far my favourite thing in my art box.

 Blending Stumps / Tortillian

-The blending stump is a paper stump designed to move charcoal around on the paper.
+The blending stump is a paper stump designed to move the charcoal around on the paper.
 They are great for adding hair textures and flow to a drawing.

 This stuff is seriously messy, but a great way to cover large areas that need to be dark.
 I apply it with a brush or cotton working in a circular motion if I want to cover an entire background.
 It takes about 3 layers if you need a dark, dark background.

-Charcoal and chalk fixatives are quick drying, colourless glues that you spray onto your work to prevent it from smudging.
+Charcoal and chalk fixatives are quick-drying, colourless glues that you spray onto your work to prevent it from smudging.
 These are available as aerosols or as a bottle of liquid that you can spray with a mouth atomizer.
-You should be aware that fixatives are toxic and should only be used in a well-ventilated area, preferably outside and definitely not in a classroom with other students around.
+You should be aware that fixatives are toxic and should only be used in a well-ventilated area, preferably outside and not in a classroom with other students around.

 A more economical and less hazardous alternative to fixative is hairspray.
 Use the cheapest (firm hold) supermarket brand you can buy as they do not contain the natural and synthetic oils that will discolour your work.

-Do not spray fixative too close to your drawing as it may splatter and stain your image.
+Do not spray the fixative too close to your drawing as it may splatter and stain your image.
 It is best to spray from several feet away, building up the protection with several light coats rather than one heavy one.